 For decades, a mystery has persisted as to what may lie beneath the base of Tesla’s tower.
 Many believed that below the surface there is a maze of hidden tunnels and chambers.
 At the Tesla Birthday Expo, Alcorn revealed findings from a ground penetrating radar scan conducted by The Tesla Files, a reality show on the History Channel that visited the site.
 After disclaiming that much of realty television is not in fact reality, Alcorn admitted that this finding was exciting and more accurate than inconclusive tests that had been conducted at the site by previous shoots.

-A rendering of what may lie beneath the base of Tesla’s tower based on ground penetrating radar findings
+A rendering of what may lie beneath the base of Tesla’s tower based on ground penetrating radar findings.
+Photo of installation information by Nicole Saraniero.

 After Tesla left Wardenclyffe, the Peerless Photo Company, a manufacturer of emulsions for photographic film and paper, purchased the property and constructed additional buildings.
 In 1969, the property was taken over by Agfa-Gevaert, Inc., at that time a division of the Bayer Corporation.
 After the facility stopped manufacturing in 1987, all structures remained dormant and faced demolition.
 The Tesla Science Center at Wardenclyffe or Friends of Science East, Inc. was able to purchase the property in 2013 thanks to a very successful collaboration internet cartoonist Matt Inman in August 2012 that raised $1.37 million.